Heejoy/Heejoy.github.io/README.md

 ## Instructions

-After you've finished the setup steps listed in the prerequisites section, you are noe ready to start making your resume with Markdown.
+After you've finished the setup steps listed in the prerequisites section, you are now ready to start making your resume with Markdown.
 Let's get started on making a resume using the easy to follow Markdown.

 ## Create Markdown Resume